timtomch/tgconsulting.ca/_projects/parc_en.md

 However there currently exists no single access point to the collections of these organisations, who each maintain their own catalogue and not all of which are publicly available.
-Led by the University of Basel library and [arbim IT](https://arbim.ch/projets/basler-afrika-portal/), the _Platform for African Research Collections (PARC)_ project aims to unite these rich collections within a common research portal open to all.
+Led by the University of Basel library and [arbim IT](https://arbim.ch/projets/basler-afrika-portal/), the _Portal for African Research Collection (PARC)_ project aims to unite these rich collections within a common research portal open to all.

 To provide unified facet searching within PARC, it was necessary to align keywords from all participating institutions to a common vocabulary.
 My work consisted in mapping these keywords to the German GND authorities registry by using a combination of automated (e.g. reconciling with